AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Vendor Selection Criteria

-1. Number of reviews: We prioritized vendors with at least 100 reviews from public and verifiable B2B review platforms as the higher number of B2B reviews refers to strong presence in the email server market.
+1. Number of reviews: Vendors were prioritized if they had at least 100 public and verified B2B reviews, as a higher volume of such reviews signals a strong foothold in the transactional email server market.

 2. Server protocols: We included software supporting a hybrid server protocol with both outgoing and incoming server capabilities.